rodrigo-ehresmann/opt-alg-framework/README.md

 # OptAlgFramework

-Opt-Alg-Framework is an framework to work and build with optimization algorithm.
+Opt-Alg-Framework is a framework to work and build optimization algorithm.
 The basic idea is: you will have a codificated problem with a method to calculate its fitnes, an algorithm to improve the this fitness and operators used with the algorithm to build new solutions.

 What is already implemented: